institut-de-genomique/MaGuS/README.md

 ### Options

-You can run each step separatly with options :
+You can run each step separately with options :

 - wgp2map : takes as input file provided by keygene and bam file of tags alignment on sequences assembly, takes as input file provided by keygene and bam file of tags alignment on sequences assembly,
 - map2qc : takes as input MaGuS files and evaluates the assembly quality.